-- 8.9 Overtime will be distributed as equally as is practicable among those employees who are qualified and available. - 8.10 An employee who has worked for 8 hours or more at the overtime rate during the 16-hour period immediately preceding the beginning of their regular work hours on a work day shall be entitled to a rest period of 8 consecutive hours on the completion of such overtime work. - (a) These shall be included as part of the 8 hours worked at the overtime rate in such 16 hour period, any travel time and meal time to which they are entitled when emergency or prearranged work is performed, except that any travel time and meal time to which they are entitled after being dismissed from work shall not be included as hours worked in such period, but shall be included in the computation of the 8 hour rest period - (b) Hours worked previous to any 8 hour rest period in which the employee does not work shall not be included in computing another period of overtime work. - (c) If the 8 hour rest period in whole or in part overlaps the employees' regular work hours, they will receive pay at the straight time rate for the extent of the overlap, except that the time taken during such overlap for any meal to which they are entitled on dismissal shall be paid for at the overtime rate. - (d) If the employee is called back to work during their 8 hour rest period, a new rest period will commence at the conclusion of such work. - (e) If the rest period overlaps their regular work hours but does not extend into the second half of their work day, the employee shall be excused from reporting for work until the beginning of the second half of their work day, and in such event they will be paid for the time between the expiration of the rest period and the end of the first half of their work day.
-If the rest period extends into the second half of their work day, the employee may be excused from reporting for work until the following work day, and in such event he will be paid for the time between the expiration of the rest period and their regular quitting time of such day. - (f) Employees entitled to a rest period hereunder may nevertheless be required to work during regular work hours on a work day without having had a rest period of eight (8) consecutive hours, in which event they shall be paid at a rate equivalent to two (2) times their regular rate of pay for all work performed until they have been relieved from duty for at least eight (8) consecutive hours.
+16 hour period, any travel time and meal time to which they are entitled when emergency or prearranged work is performed, except that any travel time and meal time to which they are entitled after being dismissed from work shall not be included as hours worked in such period, but shall be included in the computation of the 8 hour rest period.

+- b) Hours worked previous to any 8 hour rest period in which the employee does not work shall not be included in computing another period of overtime work. - c) If the 8 hour rest period in whole or in part overlaps the employee's regular work hours, they will receive pay at the straight time rate for the extent of the overlap, except that the time taken during such overlap for any meal to which they are entitled on dismissal shall be paid for at the overtime rate. - d) If the employee is called back to work during their 8 hour rest period, a new rest period will commence at the conclusion of such work. - e) If the rest period overlaps their regular work hours but does not extend into the second half of their work day, the employee shall be excused from reporting for work until the beginning of the second half of their work day, and in such event they will be paid for the time between the expiration of the rest period and the end of the first half of their work day.
+If the rest period extends into the second half of their work day, the employee may be excused from reporting for work until the following work day, and in such event he will be paid for the time between the expiration of the rest period and their regular quitting time of such day.

+Employees entitled to a rest period hereunder may nevertheless be required to work during regular work hours on a work day without having had a rest period of eight (8) consecutive hours, in which event they shall be paid at a rate equivalent to two (2) times their base rate of pay for all work performed until they have been relieved from duty for at least eight (8) consecutive hours.